Estadio La Portada

 Estadio La Portada ([la poɾˈtaða]) is a multi-use stadium in La Serena, Chile.
 It is currently used mostly for football matches and is the home stadium of Deportes La Serena.
-The stadium holds 18, 243 people, was built in 1952, and completely renovated in 2015, in time for the 2015 Copa America.
+The stadium holds 18,243 people and was completely renovated in 2015, in time for the 2015 Copa America.

+It was opened on August 26, 1952, during the Plan Serena (project directed by President Gabriel González Videla) to replace the old field of La Vega.
+The name "La Portada" is related to the old and large stone doorway that gave access to the city in colonial times, which was located at the intersection of the current Balmaceda and Amunátegui avenues.
+This access was part of the 18th century fortifications, walls and artillery pieces that protected La Serena along the entire axis of current Amunátegui Avenue.